marknormanread/hackerland_graph_optimisation/README.md

 This was done in a hurry over an evening, so code documentation is sparser than ideal.
 But I wanted to solve it, and I did.

+The main entry point to the program is the `entry` interactive python notebook in the root directory.

 ## Problem

 A fully connected graph of cities, with roads connecting cities, is represented as as a network of edges with varying weights.